Battle of Vrigne-Meuse: History

 Graves of the last French people who fell on November 9, 10 and 11, 1918.

 On 9 November 1918, the 415th Infantry Regiment (RI) attempted to cross the Meuse river between Dom-le-Mesnil and Vrigne-Meuse.
 Footbridges were installed by the divisional engineers.
-The next day, the three battalions of the 415th Infantry Regiment with 700 men, were significantly outnumbered by German forces on the frontline.
+The next day, the three battalions of the 415th Infantry Regiment, with 700 men, were significantly outnumbered by German forces on the frontline.

 On 11 November the fog lifted at 10:30am.
 The weather conditions were poor and the river had flooded making the operation of crossing difficult for the French soldiers.
-The courier, or estafette, Augustin Trébuchon, carried a message to his captain.
+The courier (estafette), Augustin Trébuchon, carried a message to his captain.
 Trébuchon of the 415th Infantry Regiment was the last French soldier killed during World War I. Although he was the last to die, he was one of 91 in his regiment to pass that day.
 He was killed by machine gun fire at 10:45am, just before the 11 a.m. ceasefire while delivering a message along the Meuse River.
 His body was found by fellow soldiers Georges Gazareth, the liaison officer, and Octave Delaluque near Captain Lebreton’s command post.

-According to the former mayor of Vrigne-Meuse Georges Dommelier, Trébuchon died between the dam footbridge and the front line which was located along the railway line as he was going towards the front line troops, in front of Vrigne-Meuse.
+According to the former mayor of Vrigne-Meuse Georges Dommelier, Trébuchon died between the dam footbridge and the front line, which was located along the railway line as he was going towards the front line troops, in front of Vrigne-Meuse.
 The note he was carrying read "we'll expect you at 11:30 a.m. in Dom-le-Mesnil for a snack".

 Some historians have disputed the identity of the last fallen soldier.
 According to Belgian historian Jean-Emile Andreux, another soldier died five minutes before 11 a.m. from a German shell.
 According to Jean-Dominique Merchet, this could have been Jules Achille who was serving in the same regiment.
 According to historian Jean-Yves Le Naour, a number of soldiers' deaths on 11 November were deliberately registered under 10 November to avoid the admission that those soldiers had died on the same day of the armistice.
 Therefore the identity of the last French soldier killed in World War I was disputed.

 The exact time of Trébuchon's death and the location of the place where he was killed was disputed, as the date of his death on his tombstone was 10 November instead of 11 November.

 On 11 November 1918, bugler Octave Delaluque sounded the Armistice at Vrigne-Meuse.
 He was the only bugler to sound the armistice during combat.
 He was rescued from a shell hole under enemy fire and ordered by Captain Lebretton to signal the ceasefire, though he could not recall the call he learned years earlier.
 Earlier corporal Pierre Sellier, originally from the Territoire de Belfort, and whose bugle still rests in the Army Museum, sounded the ceasefire on the evening of 7 November, to allow the German plenipotentiaries to cross the French lines at La Flamengrie in the Aisne.